TheFGFSEagle/fireworks/README.md

-# FGFireworks
+# Fireworks
-Fireworks scenery for FlightGear
+Fireworks addon for FlightGear